DavisVaughan/almanac/README.md

 libraries.

-First off, it directly embeds the *amazing* JavaScript library [rrule](https://github.com/jakubroztocil/rrule) for the core recurrence set calculations.
+First off, it directly embeds the *amazing* JavaScript library [rrule](https://github.com/jakubroztocil/rrule) for the core event set calculations.
 To do this, it uses the equally awesome R package, [V8](https://github.com/jeroen/V8), from Jeroen Ooms.

 The date shifting / adjusting functions are modeled after similar